abhinavverma658/ResuMailer/README.md

 - `storage` — to save form data locally
 - `scripting` — to handle background tasks
-- `identity` — for internal Chrome Extension identity verification
-- `activeTab` — to keep the extension lightweight & context-aware
 - `host_permissions` — needed only for file access, not browsing
 - `remote code` — required for backend communication only (Render API)